Skip Navigation

 • The IESO is considering adding a mandatory requirement or rated criteria for the installation of equipment to provide regulation services in the future.
 Under the LLT(e), this requirement is generally being considered for hydro facilities with a maximum contract capacity greater than 20 MW.

 • The IESO expects a similar rated criteria approach for Indigenous community participation (i.e., more points can be obtained where the project involves Indigenous equity participation, and even more where the project is located on traditional Indigenous territories).
 The IESO is awaiting formal policy direction from the Ministry on this.
+For project sites on Indigenous lands and/or municipal project lands, a pre-engagement confirmation notice will be required.

 Contract Provisions

-The IESO has reduced the Reimbursement Reference Efficiency (RRE) included in the calculation of the Regulatory Charge Credit for the LLT(c) from 75% to 60% to reflect lower expected round-trip efficiency.
+The IESO has reduced the Reimbursement Reference Efficiency included in the calculation of the Regulatory Charge Credit for the LLT(c) from 75% to 60% to reflect lower expected round-trip efficiency.

 Next Steps

-Drafts of the LLT RFPs and Contracts can be found here.
+Drafts of the LLT RFPs and contracts can be found here.

-Stakeholders are invited to submit written feedback to the IESO by December 3, 2025.
+Stakeholders are invited to submit written feedback to the IESO by January 15, 2026.

 Our team is closely monitoring developments related to the LLT RFP and will provide updates when more details are available.